KopiasCsaba/ccp_audio_system_manual/for_online_managers/video_editing.md

 Concatenation is a serious sickness, that happens to video files.
 Just kidding.
 So that is when you join multiple videos together.
 Sometimes, technical issues might break up the recording into multiple parts.
-Thats when you need to combine them first.
+That's when you need to combine them first.

 Use the free, open-source tool called [LosslessCut](https://github.com/mifi/lossless-cut/releases), to edit the video.
 Learn how to install LosslessCut [here.](installing_losslesscut.md)